 The Rest of the Beds

-If you remember, last August you helped me raise money to help get orphans off the ground and into some beds.
+If you remember, last August you helped me raise money to help get orphans off the ground and into IMG_20180926_130207some beds.
 We purchased the bed frames but have been unable to purchase all the mattresses, since money given through Facebook takes 60-75 days to be processed and sent.
 I was able to send money last week and here is the report from Pastor Francis:

-As soon as the rest of the money arrives, we will take care of those other mattresses and blankets.
+As soon as the rest of the money arrives, we will take care of IMG_20180926_141703those other mattresses and blankets.
 Thank you for helping to make this possible, but keep in mind that the children have ongoing needs.
 Please contribute today toward their health and welfare by giving through my website or by sending a check to PurposeQuest, PO Box 8882, Pittsburgh, PA 15221-0882.
 Thank you and God bless you for your compassion toward these children.

 Could Use a Little Help